ryanmclake/CH4castR/README.md

 ### Jags will also need to be downloaded in order to run the forecasts
-Jags download for Mac users can be found here: https://sourceforge.net/projects/mcmc-jags/files/JAGS/4.x/Mac%20OS%20X/ If you have a M1 arm 64 mac and are running the arm64 version of R 4.1.0.
-This will not work as JAGS is built on x86-64. or context, I learned this the hard way.
+Jags download for Mac users can be found here: https://sourceforge.net/projects/mcmc-jags/files/JAGS/4.x/Mac%20OS%20X/ If you have a M1 arm 64 mac and are running the arm64 version of R 4.1.0, this code will not work as JAGS is built on x86-64 (I learned this the hard way!).
 Jags download for PC users can be found here: https://sourceforge.net/projects/mcmc-jags/files/JAGS/4.x/Windows/ Jags download for Linux users can be found here: https://packages.qa.debian.org/j/jags.html

 ## Cloning NEON-forecast-code onto your computer (5 steps)